The art of the deal

 The Art Centre Night Market, located across the river from the Old Market in the Wat Damnak area, features various NGOs selling their wares in a bid to raise awareness, with many of them training and employing disadvantaged youths, women or men in a variety of skills.
 Osmose and the Silk Lab are two good causes to support, with some good products to buy too.
 This market tends to be a lot quieter than the others.

 If you are looking for a more modern shopping experience, there has been an influx of shopping malls around town, the two main ones being Angkor Trade Center and Lucky Mall.
 They have been created mainly for the locals, who go there to experience their shiny newness, the escalators and fast food, but are worth a look if the heat of the local markets becomes too much to bear.
 Adidas also has a shop on Tep Vong Street selling the real deal if you’re after some genuine sportswear.

 Center Market (Psar Kandal) is directly targeted at tourists and sells similar goods to Phsar Chas.
-However, trade here has dwindled, with most tourists hitting up the night markets and Old Market instead.
+It’s currently under extensive renovation, though, and this is expected to last

 The last treat after a long, hard day trawling the market stalls is a massage… a fish massage.
 At $3, it’s a fun enough experience, if you’re not too ticklish that is.
 After a quick cleanse, you submerge your pinkies in a small tank of fish that, they claim, enjoy nibbling the dead skin.
 The sales banner says it all: “If we don’t make you happy you don’t pay”, but seeing as how the first five minutes is a sequence of “one toe first” nervousness and ensuing hilarity, refunds are presumably infrequent.
 Word of advice, though, don’t be first – the fish haven’t eaten overnight and they are rather hungry.